JeffersonLab/Hybrid-Baryons/2pi_event_generator/README.md

 The generator works in the following way: first, it generates phase space (flat) distributions and then for each event multidimensional cross section is applied as a weight.

 The generator includes radiative effects according to Mo&Tsai.
-It also includes fermi-smearing if needed (see CLAS12-NOTE-2014 on that matter).
+It also includes Fermi smearing if needed (see CLAS12-NOTE-2014).

 --------------------------------------------------

 Output files:

-1) The generator can produce output in lund format with minor changes:  in the Header in field 6* instead of "x" the event number is put, and in field 10* instead of "nu" the cross section value is put.  (see also this slide https://clasweb.jlab.org/wiki/images/d/dc/Hybrid_Jan15_2016.pdf )
+1) The generator can produce output in lund format with minor changes:  in the Header in field 6* instead of "x" the event number is put, and in field 10* instead of "nu" the cross section value is put (see e.g. this slide https://clasweb.jlab.org/wiki/images/d/dc/Hybrid_Jan15_2016.pdf ),

 2) The generator also can make BOS output that is compatible with CLAS6 reconstruction procedure,